lithalean/GodotBridge/README.md

-# GodotBridge XCFramework
+# GodotBridge XCFramework (ARM64 ONLY)

-A clean, multi-platform Objective-C++ bridge for integrating Godot Engine with iOS and macOS applications via Swift.
+A modern, ARM64-exclusive Objective-C++ bridge for integrating Godot Engine with iOS and macOS applications on Apple Silicon.

 ## Overview

 GodotBridge provides a unified interface for embedding Godot Engine into native iOS and macOS applications.
-The bridge handles platform-specific initialization, Metal rendering setup, and bidirectional communication between Swift/Objective-C and Godot's C++ runtime.
+Built exclusively for Apple Silicon (ARM64) - no Intel support, no universal binaries, no legacy code.

+**This is a 2025 project for 2025 hardware.**

 ## Architecture Design